robinschuere/writersblock/model.md

   - notes

 A user should be able to print out the complete story.
-  - PDF / EBook selection
+  - PDF or EBook selection or both
     - Select print size (A4, A5, ...) only on PDF
     - Insert a Cover image (or just the name of the story)
     - Insert a foreword (only if you haven't defined one as a chapter yet)
     - Choose a lettertype for the text (only on PDF)
     - Insert a backword (only if you haven't defined one as a chapter yet)
     - Insert a back Cover (only PDF)
-  -

-=> A defined list for item, personal and statistical traits will be made as default option.
+=> A defined list for item, personal and statistical traits will be made as default option so that a bibliography is created.